 Work on becoming a beer connoisseur by joining the around the world in 80 beers club.
 All you have to do is purchase the 69 designated beers and 11 of your choice as you sip your way around the world.
 When you turn in your beer connoisseur checklist you receive a members-only t-shirt and get your photo on the wall of beer fame.

 Address: 926 S Monroe St, Spokane, WA 99204

 Drive the Spokane City Drive

-Take a drive along the Spokane City Drive to see iconic spots around town.
-There are twenty one must see spots along the City Drive.
-You can also take excursion and side trips from the main route if you want to explore more of a specific area.
+Take a drive along Spokane City Drive to see iconic spots around town.
+There are twenty-one must-see spots along City Drive.
+You can also take excursions and side trips from the main route if you want to explore more of a specific area.

 Bing Crosby attended Gonzaga University and grew up in Spokane before heading to Hollywood.
 The Bing Crosby Collection features thousands of items of Bing Crosby Memorabilia

 Address - 508 E. Sharp Avenue, Spokane, WA 99258